Ah . . . the sepia-tinted fantasy world of the old west, South American getaways and a bicycle made for two.

 Butch and Sundance are inseparable buddies to the end.
 They may bicker over whether to jump off a cliff, and they may be in love with the same girl – Etta (Katharine Ross), whose 1960s eye makeup seems a trifle excessive for a 19th-century spinster school ma’am – but they never contemplate parting.

 Throughout the film, the pair are relentlessly pursued by a posse, which is scarcely seen but which seems unshakeable and sophisticated in its tracking methods.

 In a sense, the posse symbolises progress, which will overtake Butch and Sundance sooner or later and signal their death as they break cover to die at the hands of a small army of Bolivian soldiers.

-The film has standard Western fare – a daring train raid, slow-motion deaths, a violent last stand – but the tone is more important than the theme.
+The film has the standard Western trappings – a daring train raid, slow-motion deaths, a violent last stand – but the tone is more important than the theme.

-The movie seems cool and modern rather than stately and serious, as in the classic Western.
-And in a decade when style counted for a great deal, Butch and Sundance had style in abundance.
+The film seems cool and modern rather than stately and serious, as in the classic Western, and in a decade when style counted for a great deal, Butch and Sundance had style in abundance.

 Burt Bacharach provided a bouncy score, featuring the classic Raindrops Keep Falling On My Head, as sung by B J Thomas.

 The Rogue River in Oregon provided the backdrop for the famous plunge (into Hellgate Canyon).
 Newman and Redford actually did jump – but they landed on a mattress on a ledge two metres below.